 Sadly, storage systems are among the least understood areas of computer systems.
 The field is rife with buzzwords, like RAID and NAS and SAN, and bold claims of novelty, scalability, and manageability.
 But, many seem not to understand the details of storage systems, their consequences, or even the fact that the buzzwords rarely describe new technologies (just new names for old ideas).
 Historically, universities have provided little education in this space and there have been few useful books.

-In the Spring 2003 offering of this class, it was renumbered (18-746) and was similar to the 2002 offering (18-546), while offering additional topics, more refined projects and new readings.
+The course continues to offer updated, relevant topics, with more refined projects and new readings.
 As in the past, current courses offer several guest lectures from industry experts.